ibm-build-lab/terraform-ibm-cloud-pak/README.md

 export IC_API_KEY="< IBM Cloud API Key >"
 ```

-_Running this Terraform code from IBM Cloud Schematics don't require to set these parameters, they are set automatically from your account by IBM Cloud Schematics._
+**NOTE**: These credentials are not required if running this Terraform code within an **IBM Cloud Schematics** workspace.
+They are set automatically set from your account.

-Before using any of the Cloud Pak modules it's required to have an OpenShift cluster, this could be an existing cluster or you can provision it in your code.
+**NOTE**: Before using any of the Cloud Pak Terraform modules (**cp4app, cp4auto, cp4data, cp4i, cp4mcm**) an OpenShift cluster is required.
+This can be an existing cluster or can provisioned using the RedHat OpenShift Service (**roks**) Terraform module.

 ### Building a ROKS cluster

-To build the cluster in your code, use the ROKS module, using the `module` resource pointing the `source` to the location of this module (GitHub link in the table above).
+To build the cluster in your code, use the `module` resource and set the `source` to the location of the **roks** module (GitHub link in the table above).
 Then pass the input parameters with the cluster specification.
+Go [here](https://github.com/ibm-hcbt/cloud-pak-sandboxes/blob/master/terraform/cp4i/main.tf) for an example on how to do this.

 ```hcl
 module "cluster" {